-An FBAR is your Foreign Bank Account Report, also known as FinCEN Form 114.
-If you're in the reporting threshold, you submit it yearly.
+The FBAR is formerly called the Report of Foreign Bank and Financial Accounts, and is also known as FinCEN Form 114.
+If you qualify, you submit it yearly.

-The Foreign Bank Account Report exists to combat tax evasion, specifically reporting money and assets in foreign banks.
-Rather than filing with the IRS, you submit an FBAR with FinCEN, the U.S. Treasury Department's Financial Crimes and Enforcement Network.
+The foreign bank account report exists to combat tax evasion, specifically by having U.S. citizens report money and assets in non-U.S. banks.
+Rather than filing with the IRS, you submit an FBAR to FinCEN, the U.S. Treasury Department's Financial Crimes and Enforcement Network.
 Failing to file means facing heavy penalties, so it’s always in your best interest to stay up to date.

 Most expat tax filers will just report the balance in their foreign bank accounts, but you may also have to report:

-- Foreign assets like stock that’s held by foreign financial institution
+- Foreign assets like stock that’s held by foreign financial institutions

 - Assets in a foreign branch of a U.S. financial institution